jfsimon/GMapBundle/README.md

 The basics
 ==========

-Before to use the bundle, you have to install it, and optionaly test it (dont forget to post issues on github !).
+In order to use this bundle you have to install it, and then optionally test it ([dont forget to post issues on github!](https://github.com/jfsimon/GMapBundle/issues)).

 Intall the bundle